 Tempo is the second app from Cornell AppDev, a project team at Cornell University.
 Tempo allows users to post their song of the day and discover what others are listening to by connecting to Facebook and Spotify.
 Tempo was developed using Swift.
 Unfortunately, Tempo has been permanently removed from the App Store due to complications with Spotify's API.

 Tap2Row is one of the only rowing games that exists.
 Since its fall 2014 release, the game has accrued nearly 20,000 downloads from players in over 70 countries.
 In September 2014, when I was 16 years old, Tap2Row breached the Top 100 Free Sports Games Chart on the App Store.
 When playing Tap2Row, you are a coxswain and it’s your job to lead your team to victory.
 Tap2Row has been featured in the international magazine Row360 and was developed at Make School using Objective-C.

 Courselect is a scheduling platform created for my high school and developed with Meteor.
 Courselect modernizes an otherwise antiquated process of course selection by allowing students to search classes by relevant criteria.
-These classes were previously found in a paperback booklet that students had to manually search through.
-Students are able to view their previous schedules in order to form new schedules that follow their year-by-year course progression.
 The project was primarily an opportunity for me to develop my Meteor skills, while giving my school a look into future possibilities for their course selection process.
 Consequently, I can foresee a variety of changes that could be made to the platform.